 There are three reasons, and they stack.

 1. Compounded drugs are not FDA-approved final products.
-A compounding pharmacy prepares the medication for an individual patient using an FDA-registered active pharmaceutical ingredient.
+A compounding pharmacy prepares the medication for an individual patient using an active pharmaceutical ingredient that meets United States Pharmacopeia (USP) standards.
 The preparation itself is not put through the FDA approval process that brand-name drugs go through.
 Insurers generally reimburse FDA-approved products, so compounded preparations fall outside the formulary by default.

 2. There is no standard billing and rebate pathway.
 Insurers price their formularies using National Drug Codes and negotiated manufacturer rebates.
 Compounded medications usually lack the billing codes and rebate agreements that insurers depend on, so even a well-meaning plan has no clean way to process them.